Innovation in HIV Prevention

 Health systems approaches to more effective and sustainable HIV prevention

 The world is not on track to meet the HIV prevention targets needed to end the epidemic by 2030.
-In 2018, over 1.7 million people became newly infected with HIV, 1.2 million more than the UNAIDS goal of under 500,000 new infections in 2020.
+In 2019, 1.7 million people became newly infected with HIV, 1.2 million more than the UNAIDS goal of under 500,000 new infections in 2020.
 Urgent improvements in the effectiveness and sustainability of HIV prevention programs are needed to control the epidemic.

 The Blantyre Prevention Strategy

 In May 2020, the Center for Innovation in Global Health received a $19.8 million grant from the Bill & Melinda Gates Foundation to partner with the Government of Malawi and develop an innovative health systems approach to HIV prevention in the southern district of Blantyre that could be scaled nationally and regionally.